Trump Family Makes New Attempt to Kill Niece’s Tell-All

 Robert Trump resides in Dutchess County and President Trump owns a golf course there.
 Court documents in Dutchess reviewed by The Daily Beast show Trump’s younger brother and his ex-wife Blaine Trump received a $1.5 million mortgage in 1992 from late family patriarch Fred Trump, which was discharged after Fred’s death.
 The records show the president’s companies—particularly his ill-fated casinos—have repeatedly used Dutchess County courts as a venue for debt-related legal battles.

-The book, due out July 28, published by Simon & Schuster, is also set to air disparaging remarks the president’s sister, former federal court judge, Maryanne has made about her brother in private about his time in The White House.
+The book, due out July 28, published by Simon & Schuster, is also set to air disparaging remarks the president’s sister, Maryanne, a former federal court judge, has made about her brother in private about his time in The White House.

-The Trumps’ initial effort to silence Mary, like the one just filed, argued her book—as described in The Daily Beast and various promotional materials—violated a confidentiality clause in the settlement agreement she signed regarding the disposition of Fred Trump Sr. 's estate.
+The Trumps’ initial effort to silence Mary, like the one just filed, argued that her book—as described in The Daily Beast and various promotional materials—violated a confidentiality clause in the settlement agreement she signed regarding the disposition of Fred Trump Sr.'s estate.
 But in his decision Thursday, Queens County Surrogate Court Judge Peter Kelly ruled the family was waging the fight in the wrong court.

 “Under the scenario presented, it cannot be successfully argued this dispute affects the administration of the decedent's estate," Kelly wrote.
 “The irrefutable conclusion is, regardless of the outcome of this matter, the administration of this estate will not be impacted one iota.”